torqueforge/poodnc-2017/outline.md

 These objects play a common role.
 They must name the role, define the API, create various objects to play the role, and inject them into House.

-They should create an Order role, and then perhaps a Formatter role.
+They should create an orderer role, and then perhaps a prefixer role.
 This is a good place to introduce them to named parameters, if it hasn't already come up.

-Make them demo House, random house, echo house and random echo house.
+Make them demo House, random house, pirate house and pirate echo house.

 Once they get this done, continue to add new variants.
 All previous variants must continue to work, plus
   * Hold 'the house the Jack built' last, shuffle only lines 1-11.
   * Mix up actors 'the malt' and actions 'that lay in'.
   Each line has a trailing 'that'.
 This final, trailing 'that' separates the actor from the action.
-  * Mix up actors 'the priest', modifiers 'all shaven and shorn' and actions 'the married'.
+  * Mix up actors ('the priest'), modifiers ('all shaven and shorn') and actions ('the married').
   Not every line has a modifier, assume the modifier is '' if it doesn't exist.

 I don't have new refactorings for these variants, but some examples are in the old house\_x\_old\_exploration branch.

+### Course Summary
+Stop them at 3:30 to do a summary.

+This is OO.
+  * a world of small, collaborating objects
+  * Look for the conditional
+  * identify differences that represent the same abstraction
+  * Name the abstraction
+  * Create polymorphic role players

+This is OO.

 ### Do final survey